sevans924/javascript-closures/README.md

 ### Notes
 * Ask students to summarize what they've learned so far about closures.
 Tell them that they will be learning about scope and inheritance in this lesson.
+* ```equalsTen``` demonstrates scope chain in simple terms.
+Invoke the function and ask students what they notice.
+Define scope chain.
 * ```myFunc``` in instructor-demo.js demonstrates that closures have access to global variables.
 Ask students to predict what will happen when the code runs.
 Then, change ```c``` and ```d``` to ```x``` to demonstrate how javaScript defines x, depending on where the console.log is located.
 * Explain that the function ```layer1``` begins to demonstrate scope chain.
 Ask students to count how many closures they see.
 Ask them to either draw or write down which variables they believe ```layer1```, ```layer2```, ```layer3``` have access to.
 Test out their answers.
 * Ask them how they would invoke ```layer1```.
 Experiment with taking invoking parentheses away to see what happens.
 * Ask students if they think the closure in ```level1``` has access to ```e```.
 Discuss why it does have access to it, even though ```e``` is declared after ```level3```.
 * Ask students to define scope chain.
 * Summarize key points.

 ## Student Activity 2: Scope Chain
 ## Review 2: Scope Chain